Frequently Asked Questions

 When a user password change is received by the LSA, it notifies Enzoic’s Password Filter DLL.
-The Enzoic Service connects via HTTPS to the Enzoic Cloud API to check the new password and return a response.
+The Enzoic Service connects via HTTPS to the Enzoic Cloud API to check a partial hash of the new password.
 If the password is identified as compromised, it is rejected.
 If the password is not compromised, the password change operation is allowed to proceed.

 Enzoic for Active Directory supports any Windows Server 2008 R2 or greater for Forest and Domain functional level.
 Microsoft .NET Framework 4.5 is required.
 Enzoic for Active Directory requires an active Internet connection.
 You can specify a proxy server if you do not want Enzoic for Active Directory communicating directly over the Internet.
 If your firewall requires whitelisting IPs for traffic on port 443, please see Firewall Requirements in our Enzoic for Active Directory Installation Instructions.

 Separately an Enzoic Console application is installed as a user interface to define the desired configuration.
 The configuration is stored in the Active Directory and replicated to other domain controllers via standard AD replication.
 The Enzoic Console is installed by default on the Domain Controller, but can be installed on any server connected to the domain.
 See our Enzoic for Active Directory Installation Instruction for simple deployment via GPO.

 Root password detection provides more flexibility in the setting configuration.
 This option will enable or disable determining the function to determine a “root” password.
 It does this by removing trailing numbers and symbols.

 - The password Blackberry1234!!! has a root password of Blackberry.

 - If this option is enabled, the root password on Blackberry is checked with the other calculated variants.